MicrosoftDocs/Azure-RMSDocs/mip/develop/reference/class_mip_protectionengine_observer.md

 An application can pass any type of context (for example, std::promise, std::function) to [ProtectionEngine::GetRightsForLabelIdAsync](class_mip_protectionengine.md#getrightsforlabelidasync) and that same context will be forwarded as-is to [ProtectionEngine::Observer::OnGetRightsForLabelIdSuccess](class_mip_protectionengine_observer.md#ongetrightsforlabelidsuccess) or [ProtectionEngine::Observer::OnGetRightsForLabelIdFailure](class_mip_protectionengine_observer.md#ongetrightsforlabelidfailure)

-### OnGetGrantingLabelIdsSuccess
-Called when label IDs were retrieved successfully.

-Parameters:
-* **labelIds**: A reference to the list of label IDs retrieved

-* **context**: The same context that was passed to [ProtectionEngine::GetGrantingLabelIdsAsync](class_mip_protectionengine.md#getgrantinglabelidsasync)

-An application can pass any type of context (for example, std::promise, std::function) to [ProtectionEngine::GetGrantingLabelIdsAsync](class_mip_protectionengine.md#getgrantinglabelidsasync) and that same context will be forwarded as-is to [ProtectionEngine::Observer::OnGetGrantingLabelIdsSuccess](class_mip_protectionengine_observer.md#ongetgrantinglabelidssuccess) or [ProtectionEngine::Observer::OnGetGrantingLabelIdsFailure](class_mip_protectionengine_observer.md#ongetgrantinglabelidsfailure)

-### OnGetGrantingLabelIdsFailure
-Called when retrieving label IDs for the user.

-Parameters:
-* **error**: [Error](class_mip_error.md) that occurred while retrieving label IDs

-* **context**: The same context that was passed to [ProtectionEngine::GetGrantingLabelIdsAsync](class_mip_protectionengine.md#getgrantinglabelidsasync)

-An application can pass any type of context (for example, std::promise, std::function) to [ProtectionEngine::GetGrantingLabelIdsAsync](class_mip_protectionengine.md#getgrantinglabelidsasync) and that same context will be forwarded as-is to [ProtectionEngine::Observer::OnGetGrantingLabelIdsSuccess](class_mip_protectionengine_observer.md#ongetgrantinglabelidssuccess) or [ProtectionEngine::Observer::OnGetGrantingLabelIdsFailure](class_mip_protectionengine_observer.md#ongetgrantinglabelidsfailure)